 WSCFF leaders from Tukwila, Tacoma and Kent prepare to meet with senators and representatives on issues critical to fire fighters.

-The WSCFF employs two active-duty fire fighters, Geoff Simpson and Michael White, as part-time legislative liaisons; together with the President, Vice President and Secretary Treasurer they serve as the Legislative Team.
+The WSCFF employs three active-duty fire fighters, Geoff Simpson and Michael White, as legislative liaisons and AJ Johnson as legislative intern; together with the President, Vice President and Secretary Treasurer they serve as the Legislative Team.
 When fire fighter issues arise, the WSCFF Legislative Team is the source for answers.